Trailer Tuesdays: Wreck-It Ralph

 It’s Trailer Tuesdays again!
 Let’s talk about the new Amazing Spiderman Trailer!

-No what bothered me about the previous trailers is what bothered me about the old Spider-Man movies.
+No, what bothered me about the previous trailers is what bothered me about the old Spider-Man movies.

-I love Spider-Man he is one of my favorite superheroes.
+I love Spider-Man.
+He is one of my favorite superheroes.
 Do you know why?
 It’s because he was also so freaking funny.
 Spider-Man is a teenager so he’s constantly, cracking jokes, and making snide remarks that even gives people like Deadpool a run for their money in the hilarious department.
 This is really what made the Spider-Man comics for me, and I loved him even more in The Avenger comics.
-Peter’s light hearted attitude that made him so funny was also what kept him going during rough times.
+Peter’s light-hearted attitude that made him so funny was also what kept him going during rough times.
 Spider-Man has some story lines that are so depressing that even Batman doesn’t envy the guy, but Peter never turns into the angsty hero that Bruce Wayne is, because of his general optimistic attitude about the world.
 His humor and temperament is a reflection of that.

 This new trailer looks awesome and most importantly FINALLY gives me the hilarious Spider-Man I have been waiting for all my life.